NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If AttachedToSpace provided, it must reference a ``Space`` (within a conditioned Zone).
   .. [#] AttachedToSpace only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space (and not adiabatic).
-  .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxml_locations` for descriptions.
-  .. [#] InteriorAdjacentTo choices are "conditioned space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
+  .. [#] InteriorAdjacentTo choices are "conditioned space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxml_locations` for descriptions.
   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"
   .. [#] If neither Azimuth nor Orientation provided, and it's an *exterior* rim joist, modeled as four surfaces of equal area facing every direction.